 5. Budapest, Hungary

 Budapest, much like Tallinn, is the perfect place to be for a magical city break in the depths of winter.
-The weather will see the historic streets speckled with snow, but the fun you have and the culture you will feel are sure to warm things up.
+The weather will see the historic streets speckled with snow, but the fun you’ll have is sure to warm things up.

 What to do